Leicester Tigers: Record appearances and scorers

 David Matthews holds the record for most appearances for Leicester Tigers with 502 appearances between 1955 and 1974.
 Percy Lawrie is the only man to score more than 200 tries for the club, scoring a record 206 between 1907 and 1927.
 Dusty Hare is the club's all-time highest points scorer with 4,507 between 1976 and 1989.

 Internationals

-178 players from 16 different nations have been selected to represent their national side whilst a member of Leicester.
+181 players from 16 different nations have been selected to represent their national side whilst a member of Leicester.
 The first was Jack Miles who was selected for England in 1903, Leicester's first non-English international was Scotland's Jock Lawrie in 1924.
 The club's first non-British or Irish player selected for international duty was Canada's Dave Lougheed when he played against United States in August 1998.

+Two players were retrospectively awarded England caps for matches played whilst at Leicester, John Wells for a match against Italy in 1990 and Stuart Redfern for a match against a Rest-of-the-World XV in 1984.

 Lions tourists

 The following are players who have represented the Lions while playing for Leicester: